Americans

-Americans are the citizens and nationals of the United States of America.
-Although direct citizens and nationals make up the majority of Americans, many dual citizens, expatriates, and permanent residents could also legally claim American nationality.
-The United States is home to people of many racial and ethnic origins; consequently, American culture and law do not equate nationality with race or ethnicity, but with citizenship and an oath of permanent allegiance.

-Overview

-The majority of Americans or their ancestors immigrated to the United States or are descended from people who were brought as slaves within the past five centuries, with the exception of the Native American population and people from Hawaii, Puerto Rico, Guam, and the Philippine Islands, who became American through expansion of the country in the 19th century, additionally America expanded into American Samoa, the U.S. Virgin Islands and Northern Mariana Islands in the 20th century.
+Americans are the citizens and nationals of the United States.
+U.S. federal law does not equate nationality with race or ethnicity but rather with citizenship.
+The U.S. has 37 ancestry groups with more than one million individuals.
+White Americans form the largest racial and ethnic group at 61.6% of the U.S. population, with non-Hispanic Whites making up 57.8% of the population.
+Hispanic and Latino Americans form the second-largest group and are 18.7% of the American population.
+Black Americans constitute the country's third-largest ancestry group and are 12.4% of the total U.S. population.
+Asian Americans are the country's fourth-largest group, composing 6% of the American population.
+The country's 3.7 million Native Americans account for about 1.1%, and some 574 native tribes are recognized by the federal government.
+People of American descent can be found internationally.
+As many as seven million Americans are estimated to be living abroad, and make up the American diaspora.

+The majority of Americans trace their roots to immigrants who arrived in what is now the United States, starting with European colonization in the 16th century.
+This includes diverse groups such as the English, Irish, Germans, Italians, and others, as well as Africans forcibly brought as slaves during the Atlantic slave trade.
+However, the Native American population, whose ancestors inhabited the continent for thousands of years before European contact, are a key exception.

 Despite its multi-ethnic composition, the culture of the United States held in common by most Americans can also be referred to as mainstream American culture, a Western culture largely derived from the traditions of Northern and Western European colonists, settlers, and immigrants.
-It also includes influences of African-American culture.
-Westward expansion integrated the Creoles and Cajuns of Louisiana and the Hispanos of the Southwest and brought close contact with the culture of Mexico.
-Large-scale immigration in the late 19th and early 20th centuries from Southern and Eastern Europe introduced a variety of elements.
-Immigration from Asia, Africa, and Latin America has also had impact.
+It also includes significant influences of African-American culture.
+Westward expansion integrated the French-speaking Creoles and Cajuns of Louisiana and the Hispanos of the American Southwest, who brought close contact with the culture of Mexico.
+Large-scale immigration in the late 19th and early 20th centuries from Eastern and Southern Europe introduced a variety of new customs.
+Immigration from Africa, Asia, and Latin America has also had impact.
 A cultural melting pot, or pluralistic salad bowl, describes the way in which generations of Americans have celebrated and exchanged distinctive cultural characteristics.

-In addition to the United States, Americans and people of American descent can be found internationally.
-As many as seven million Americans are estimated to be living abroad, and make up the American diaspora.

 Racial and ethnic groups

-The United States of America is a diverse country, racially, and ethnically.
-Six races are officially recognized by the U.S. Census Bureau for statistical purposes: Alaska Native and American Indian, Asian, Black or African American, Native Hawaiian and Other Pacific Islander, White and people of two or more races.
+The United States is a diverse country, both racially and ethnically.
+Six races are officially recognized by the United States Census Bureau for statistical purposes: Alaska Native and American Indian, Asian, Black or African American, Native Hawaiian and Other Pacific Islander, White, and people of two or more races.
 "Some other race" is also an option in the census and other surveys.

 The United States Census Bureau also classifies Americans as "Hispanic or Latino" and "Not Hispanic or Latino", which identifies Hispanic and Latino Americans as a racially diverse ethnicity that comprises the largest minority group in the nation.